andrewcgaitskell/mqtt-server/nginxconfig.md

 Remember to replace the username and project paths with your own information:

 /etc/systemd/system/myproject.service

 [Unit]
-Description=uWSGI instance to serve myproject After=network.target
+Description=uWSGI instance to serve hello After=network.target

 [Service]
-User=sammy
+User=mqttuser
 Group=www-data
-WorkingDirectory=/home/sammy/myproject
-Environment="PATH=/home/sammy/myproject/myprojectenv/bin"
+WorkingDirectory=/home/mqttuser/hello
+Environment="PATH=/home/mqttuser/hello/env/bin"
-ExecStart=/home/sammy/myproject/myprojectenv/bin/uwsgi --ini myproject.ini
+ExecStart=/home/mqttuser/hello/env/bin/uwsgi --ini hello.ini

+[Install]
+WantedBy=multi-user.target

 Finally, let’s add an [Install] section.
 This will tell systemd what to link this service to if we enable it to start at boot.
 We want this service to start when the regular multi-user system is up and running:

 /etc/systemd/system/myproject.service